 Carer Advisors will take some basic details to find out more about your caring role and how we can support you.
 If required we can start a low level carers assessment over the phone and if ongoing support is needed we can refer you to one of our carer connectors who can support you further and your carers assessment will continue with them.

 We will only complete a a low level carers assessment by phone if you feel able to undertake the agreed actions in the support plan on your own or with the support of your family.
 A Carer Advisor will agree with you a time and date to call back and catch-up with your progress.
 They will also send you a copy of your assessment and support plan which lists the outcomes you wish to achieve and how these will be achieved.

 If your situation changes or becomes more complex, the Advice Line will refer you to the Carers Matter Norfolk Community Support Team who will continue to support you and your carers assessment will continue, face-to-face at your home or at a local community venue of your choice.

 The Advice Line Team can also help to provide guidance on developing an Emergency Plan for when something goes wrong, for example, if you’re injured or become ill, who will look after those who you care for.
-Using our Emergency Plan toolkit, the Carer Advisors can help you to draft your own plan.
+The Carer Advisors can help you to draft your own plan.
 We can also record emergency contacts, keyholders and, with your consent, share your plan with Norfolk County Council.